ElijahBretbacher/JumpNode/README.md

 # JumpNode
-In this project i looked into nodes with parents and children.<br>
+In this project I looked into nodes with parents and children.<br>
-i randomly displayed nodes over a grid and assigned each one a parent and a child.
+I randomly displayed nodes over a grid and assigned each one a parent and a child.